10 Things to Do in Rio de Janeiro in August

 Rio Carnival| ©Jonas de Carvalho

 Rio de Janeiro is undoubtedly known for hosting the world's most famous carnivals, featuring the flavour of samba.
 Unfortunately, they take place at the beginning of the year.
-However, in August there are replicas of this unmissable activity, which is undoubtedly in the region's DNA.
-Get ready to experience the musical rhythms and Brazilian dances:
+However, in August there are replicas of this unmissable activity, which is undoubtedly in the DNA of the region.
+Get ready to experience Brazilian music and dance at:

-• Experience Carnival: you can visit the samba factory and witness the preparations for the parade at the Rio de Janeiro Samba School.
-This is an ideal activity in August, as the carnivals are approaching and you can watch behind the scenes and other preparations, such as the making of the floats.
+• Experience Carnaval: you can visit the samba factory and witness the preparations for the parade at the Rio de Janeiro Samba School.
+It is an ideal activity in August, as carnivals are approaching and you can be a spectator behind the scenes and other preparations, such as the making of the floats.

-• Ginga Tropical Show: to soak up the Carioca culture, there is nothing better than attending a show in August with Brazilian music, dances such as samba, capoeira, forró, lambada, typical costumes, orchestras and other performances.
+• Ginga Tropical Show: to soak up the culture of Rio, there's nothing better than attending a show in August with Brazilian music, dances such as samba, capoeira, forró, lambada, traditional costumes, orchestras and other performances.

-6. Participate in the Rio de Janeiro Half Marathon
+6. Take part in the Rio de Janeiro Half Marathon

 Rio de Janeiro Marathon| ©Gerardo Lazzari